March–May 2025 United States attacks in Yemen: 21 March

-22 March
+Second week (22–26 March 2025)

-AlHadath reported that a prior US airstrike on a naval base in Al Hudaydah wounded eight people, including Mansour al-Saadi, the commander of the Houthi naval forces.
+On 22 March, AlHadath reported that a prior US airstrike on a naval base in Al Hudaydah wounded eight people, including Mansour al-Saadi, the commander of the Houthi naval forces.

 Saba News Agency reported that the US conducted three strikes on Hodeida International Airport.
 Three Houthi commanders were killed in airstrikes in Majzar, Marib Governorate.
 A Houthi military base and ammunition depot was targeted in a US airstrike in Al Jawf Governorate.

-23 March

-The Houthi-controlled Health Ministry reported that one person was killed and 13 others, including three children, were injured in a US strike on a residential building in the Aser area of western Sanaa.
+On 23 March, the Houthi-controlled Health Ministry reported that one person was killed and 13 others, including three children, were injured in a US strike on a residential building in the Aser area of western Sanaa.
 Strikes were also reported in Saada, Al Hudaydah, and Marib.
 The strikes in western Sanaa reportedly targeted a Houthi ammunition depot.
 AlHadath reported that the person killed was a senior Houthi official.
 Saba News Agency reported a US attack on the Port of Salif.
 Saba news agency also reported US bombings in Sahar district and Kitaf wa Al Boqe'e district.
 It also reported that the US conducted five air attacks in Marib Governorate.

 According to Michael Waltz, the attacks killed key Houthi leaders, including their "head missileer", and also targeted their headquarters, communication nodes, arms factories, and unmanned surface vehicle production facilities.

-24 March

-Saudi media outlet AlHadath reported that a high-level Houthi official was killed in overnight US airstrikes in Sanaa.
+On 24 March, Saudi media outlet Al Hadath reported that a high-level Houthi official was killed in overnight US airstrikes in Sanaa.

-25 March

-Saba News Agency reported that US air strikes in the outskirts of Saada injured at least two people.
+On 25 March, Saba News Agency reported that US air strikes in the outskirts of Saada injured at least two people.
 Saba News Agency reported that a US strike hit a cancer hospital in Saada Governorate for the second time, destroying it.
 ISW reported a total of 12 airstrikes in Saada Governorate.

-26 March

-ISW reported that the US conducted at least 14 airstrikes against Houthi infrastructure and leadership.
+On 26 March, ISW reported that the US conducted at least 14 airstrikes against Houthi infrastructure and leadership.

 The Houthi-linked Al-Masirah reported two US strikes in Saada Governorate.
 Al-Masirah reported US strikes in the Saada area, Al Salem district in Saada Governorate and Harf Sufyan district.
 Al-Masirah also reported more US strikes in Sanaa.

 The Yemen Data Project reported that at least 25 civilians, including four children, were killed and at least 28 civilians were wounded in the airstrike campaign so far.

-27 March
+Third week (27 March – 2 April)

 The Houthi-linked Al Masirah TV reported that four US attacks hit a stone quarry in the al-Arqoub area in the Khawlan district, killing at least two people and injuring two others.
 Al Masirah TV also reported that US strikes hit Sahlain and al-Salem areas of Saada Governorate.
 ISW reported at least 23 airstrikes in Yemen on 27 March.